AdobeDocs/experience-platform.en/help/sources/sources-sdk/config/authspec.md

 The `authSpec` array contains information on the authentication parameters required to connect a source to Platform.
 Any given source can support multiple different types of authentication.

+## Authentication specifications

 Currently, [!DNL Sources SDK] supports OAuth 2 refresh code and basic authentication.
+See the tables below for guidance on using OAuth 2 refresh code and basic authentication.

-## OAuth 2 refresh code
+### OAuth 2 refresh code

 OAuth 2 refresh code allows for the secure access to an application by generating a temporary access token and a refresh token.
 The access token allows you to securely access your resources without having to provide other credentials, while the refresh token allows you to generate a new access token, once the access token expires.